 - a.
 All birds must have access to housing that keeps them dry, protects them from wind and from predators, and meets the requirements in the other parts of this manual. - b.
 Hens must have sufficient exit areas appropriately distributed around the building (i.e. at least one exit every 50 feet (15 m) along one side of the house) to ensure that all hens have ready access to the outdoor area.
-Each exit area must allow the passage of more than one hen at a time.

-It is recommended that exits are at least 18" (46 cm) high and 21" (53 cm) wide.
+Each exit area must allow the passage of more than one hen at a time. - c.
+Exits must be at least 18" (46 cm) high and 21" (53 cm) wide.